Invitation Wording for Business Christmas Parties

 When you are creating invitations for a business Christmas party, you want something that is visually appealing and has business Christmas invitation wording that will encourage employees to attend.
-If you include only the date, time and place, the invitations are not “inviting” and employees may decide to skip out on your corporate party.
+If you include only the date, time, and place, the invitations are not that “inviting” and employees may decide to skip out on your corporate party.
 The wording should entice employees to attend your Christmas party.

-Other information you should include on the invitation is whether dress is formal, business or casual.
+Other information you should include on the invitation is whether dress is formal, business, or casual.
 If people know what to expect, they are more willing to attend.
 When you leave out that information, some may not attend because they are afraid to show up in formal wear when the setting is casual.

 Before you choose your invitations, plan the entire Christmas party first.
 This way, you’ll know how much space you’ll need for your business Christmas invitation wording and can purchase great-looking Christmas invitations that have enough room for your wording.
-You can choose from several types; including flat, folded, casual, layered and more.
+You can choose from several types; including flat, folded, casual, layered, and more.
 The type should depend on the type of party you are throwing in addition to how much space you need for wording.

 Depending on how formal an occasion you are planning, your wording may look something like this:

 - To spend a festive evening